Summer/Autumn 2026 - Explorer Dome is recruiting!

-Our brilliant presenters are at the heart of everything we do here at Explorer Dome.
-When schools book a visit from us, they expect to receive the best quality science shows from presenters who are knowledgable, highly trained, passionate about science education and, most importantly, fun!
+Explorer Dome is looking for science presenters to join our team delivering high-quality, hands-on science shows in our mobile planetarium visiting schools across the UK.
+When schools book a visit from us, they expect to receive the best quality science shows from presenters who are knowledgeable, highly trained, passionate about science education and, most importantly, fun!

 Who are we looking for?

-First things first, you will be travelling around the country in a van.
-It is going to be vital that you have held a full, UK driving licence for at least 12 months.
-You do not need to have had previous experience of driving vans, but if you are not able to drive, this outreach job is not for you... or perhaps it is, but you need to learn to drive first and come back to us in a year's time!
+- Driving – it is essential that you’ve held a full, clean UK driving licence for at least 12 months; you do not need to have had previous experience of driving vans, but if you are not able to drive, this outreach job is not for you... or perhaps it is, but you need to learn to drive first and come back to us in a year's time!

 What does the job involve?